umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/Set-Up-Footer/index.md

 Start by doing the following:

 1. Go to the Umbraco Backoffice
-2. Click your home node - the first item in the Content tree
+2. Click your home page - the first item in the Content tree
 3. In the workspace scroll to the bottom and find the group called Footer
 4. In the field saying “Footer Columns” click “Add Content” which will give you 7 options for content to add